 The St. Andrews Urgent Care Center is the place to go for minor medical emergencies.
 If you or someone nearby is suffering symptoms that could be related to a stroke, heart attack, or other life-threatening illness or injury, call 911 to be treated by an Emergency Medical Services professional as soon as possible.

-The St. Andrews Urgent Care Center is open every day of the year, including holidays, from 8 a.m. to 7 p.m.
+The St. Andrews Urgent Care Center is open every day of the year, including holidays (closed Thanksgiving and Christmas day), from 8 am to 7 pm.

 Urgent care is for illnesses that cannot wait until the next business day, but do not require the full resources of a hospital Emergency Room.
 It is never necessary to schedule an appointment at the Urgent Care Center.
 Patients are seen on a first-come, first-served basis or based on medical need.
 On-site radiology and laboratory services are available.